Shortly before dawn

 The head of the

-organizational advice without appearing to be running the show.
+appearing to be running the show.
 Bourne had some things going for him.
-Above all, he had
+Above

-good relations with the new head of the Burma Army, Major General Smith Dun.
+all, he had good relations with the new head of the Burma Army, Major General

-'Four-foot' Smith Dun was the Christian Karen army officer who had fought in
+Smith Dun.
+'Four-foot' Smith Dun was the Christian Karen army officer who had

-the first Burma campaign, staging an ultimately unsuccessful rearguard action
+fought in the first Burma campaign, staging an ultimately unsuccessful

-to protect the Indian Army as it withdrew into India.
-To the British, who knew,
+rearguard action to protect the Indian Army as it withdrew into India.
+To the

-from long experience, exactly how to patronize him, he had 'all the Karen's
+British, who knew, from long experience, exactly how to patronize him, he had

-courage and loyalty', but was not very bright.
-A minute noted that he always
+'all the Karen's courage and loyalty', but was not very bright.
+A minute noted

-at the staff college there, Smith Dun had meekly booked himself on to a crowded
+to lecture at the staff college there, Smith Dun had meekly booked himself on

-passenger flight.
-Later, as the Karen revolt gathered pace, Smith Dun was to
+to a crowded passenger flight.
+Later, as the Karen revolt gathered pace, Smith

-find his position untenable and was probably unsurprised to be sent on
+Dun was to find his position untenable and was probably unsurprised to be sent

-'indefinite leave'.
-(Smith Dun, Memoirs of the four-foot Colonel: General Smith
+on 'indefinite leave'.
+(Smith Dun, Memoirs of the four-foot Colonel: General

-Dun, first commander in chief of independent Burma 's armed forces, New York,
+Smith Dun, first commander in chief of independent Burma 's armed forces, New

 It is easy to see why